 Starbucks Rewards Visa Card’s Fees

 The Starbucks Rewards Visa Card doesn’t charge any fees that we think are out of line compared with its competitors, other than the annual fee after the first year.
-As well, be careful if you use this card overseas because there’s also a 3% foreign transaction fee.
+Be careful if you use this card abroad because there’s also a 3% foreign transaction fee.